-Despite the coronavirus pandemic and subsequent economic slowdown, the outlook for electric vehicles (EVs) remains very promising thanks to the rapid pace of innovation.
-Fast charging, connected cars and smart charging are just a few technologies that have already accelerated EV adoption across the world in recent years.
-However, it does leave us wondering: what’s the next series of big innovations that will drive demand for EVs in the future?
+UPDATED 3 December 2024: In May 2020, the world was facing the coronavirus pandemic and an economic slowdown, yet the outlook for electric vehicles (EVs) remained promising thanks to the rapid pace of innovation.
+Fast charging, connected cars and smart charging were just a few technologies that were accelerating EV adoption across the world in the years preceding the pandemic

 Bidirectional charging: facilitating the transition to more EVs & clean energy whilst redefining what an EV can do